BLOG / Top 10 account manager KPIs for business development and growth

 Understand employee performance

 Are your employees reaching their performance goals?
 Are they going out of their way during the work week?
 The only way to find out is to analyze the data and consider the account management metrics.
 With this data and analysis, you’ll always have a pulse on your team’s monthly, quarterly, and annual performance.
-You can then use this data to help them restructure their personal goals and keep them on track for success.

 And that’s where Spinify comes in!
 Our gamification platform makes tracking those essential metrics engaging and motivating for your team.
 With leaderboards, contests, and real-time progress updates, employees gain clear visibility into their goals.
 This data-driven approach, infused with a bit of friendly competition, encourages them to step up their game and strive for success.
 Plus, you’ll gain greater insight into individual strengths and areas for development, allowing for more tailored support.